simongoricar/euphony/README.md

 ### 3.1.
 Advanced usage: `.album.override.euphony` per-album files
 > This is an advanced feature.

-You may create an `.album.override.euphony` file in the root directory of each album (same directory as the `.album.euphony` file).
+You may create an `.album.override.euphony` file in the root of each source album directory (same directory as the `.album.euphony` file).
 This file is optional.
 Its purpose is to influence the scanning and transcoding process for the relevant album.
 In order to be easily readable and editable by humans, the chosen format for this file is [TOML](https://toml.io/en/) (same as configuration files).